OmgVal/project4/README.md

 - user with an account will be able to edit/delete profile

 ## MVP Goals:
-- [ ] Homepage with site purpose/use
+- [x] Homepage with site purpose/use
 - [ ] Page for all tournaments with a search function
-- [ ] tournament details have a discussion part
+- [x] tournament details have a discussion part
 - [ ] Users can enter a tournament through details
-- [ ] Users can comment in discussion
+- [x] Users can comment in discussion
-- [ ] User can edit/delete comment
+- [x] User can edit/delete comment
-- [ ] User has personalized profile
+- [x] User has personalized profile
-- [ ] User can edit/delete profile
+- [x] User can edit/delete profile

 ## Stretch Goal:
-- [ ] profile photo
+- [x] profile photo
-- [ ] adding streaming preview of tournament
+- [x] adding streaming preview of tournament
 - [ ] adding brackets for tournament
-- [ ] profile following/unfollowing
 - [ ] api to track rocket league rank
 - [ ] admin checkbar